 How To Be a Rockstar

 After the Last Class

 Chapter 3 Action Steps

-Once you complete your payment safely and securely via PayPal, you will be redirected to the registration page.
-Upon registering and logging in, you will have full access to the course for 3 full months.
+Once you complete your payment safely and securely via credit card or PayPal, you will receive an email confirmation with a PDF download directing you to the course contents.